Introduction

 Also the Python modules for streaming service support use the python3-requests package, so you may need to install it (it is only needed at run time).

-So you need to either clone 3 git repositories:
+You need to either clone 3 git repositories:

 or download the release tar files from the the upmpdcli download page